dyninst/dyninst/docs/dyninstAPI/public/BPatch_process.h.rst

     When a process forks all existing BPatch_variableExprs are copied to the child process, but the Dyninst handles for these objects are not valid in the child BPatch_process.
-    This function is invoked on the child process’ BPatch_process, parentVar is a variable from the parent process, and a handle to a variable in the child process is returned.
+    This function is invoked on the child process' BPatch_process, parentVar is a variable from the parent process, and a handle to a variable in the child process is returned.
 If parentVar was not allocated in the parent process, then NULL is returned.